cassiozen/mithryn-ttrpg/players guide.md

 Your starting HP is either equal to 6 or to your STRENGTH score - whichever is bigger.

 In the character sheet, your HP is represented as boxes that you tick as you get hit.
 Notice that it already has 6 fully drawn boxes spread across three regions: normal, wounded, and critical.
-You will learn more about what they mean in the rules section; for now, simply draw extra boxes in the empty spaces to the left until you match your total HP.
+You will learn more about what they mean in the rules section; for now, simply draw extra boxes in the empty spaces within the Normal tier until your total HP matches your starting value.

 ---